update 04. 2018

 |Tools||Upholstery Tool and 16 oz Solution||SpinScrub Powered Hand Tool, Upholstery Tool and Removable Tool Caddy||SpinScrub Powered Hand Tool, Upholstery Tool and Squeegee||SpinScrub Powered Hand Tool, Upholstery Tool|

-Questions about Hoover Max Extract 60
+FAQs & troubleshooting of Hoover Max Extract 60

 Question: I’ve used it three times and the green brushes stopped rotating??